 Avoid the use of public transportation, and hire private transport from a reliable source.
 Any form of public transportation is unregulated, unreliable, and generally unsafe.

 Taxis: The Embassy has received reports of foreign citizens being robbed by drivers of taxis hailed on the streets of Windhoek.
-Car rentals or radio taxis (taxi service called in advance through established companies) are generally the best means of transport but may be expensive.
-The Embassy has not received any such reports regarding radio taxis.
+Car rentals or radio taxis (taxi service called in advance through established companies) are generally the best means of transport but may be more expensive.
+The Embassy has not received any such crime reports regarding radio taxis.
 U.S. citizens are urged to avoid hitchhiking in Namibia due to the high level of personal risk.

 Most insurance policies will not cover accidents that do not involve other vehicles or animals.